Sidefire: A Million Requests in Fifteen Minutes

 Two Versions, Two Stories

-With v1 stable, the question became: could an entire rewrite be built by AI agents?
-Not one agent coding sequentially, but a team - Claude Opus as the architect, multiple Sonnet agents working in parallel as developers in separate VS Code instances.
+With v1 stable, the question became concrete: could an entire rewrite be built by AI agents working simultaneously?
+Not one agent coding sequentially, but a team - Claude Opus as architect, multiple Sonnet agents working in parallel in separate VS Code instances, each owning a slice of the codebase.

 Over 72 hours, the team produced 56 API endpoints, 458 tests, 31 React components, 13 database tables, and 101 commits.
 The parallelism model was elegant: file ownership as the concurrency primitive.
 No two agents touched the same file.
 Branches merged cleanly.
 Tests passed.
 Everything looked perfect.